vbobroff-app/FluentWpfChromes/README.md

 # FluentWpfChromes
 ![chromes](https://raw.githubusercontent.com/vbobroff-app/FluentWpfChromes/master/images/chromes.png)

-# Introduction
+# About
-The easy way to apply Bloor, Acrylic or Transparent effect on Wpf Windows.
-You need only paste three lines like this
+The easy way to apply Bloor, Acrylic or Transparent effect Wpf Windows.
+You only need paste three lines like this
 ```xml
     <f:AcrylicChrome.AcrylicChrome>
         <f:AcrylicChrome/>